 The facility itself has undergone successive upgrades, most recently in 2002.
 These improvements have enabled better delivery of existing programmes, and the introduction of new ones – providing us with a flexible base that allows us to adapt with changing seasons.

 At the time All Souls Clubhouse was really “a very daring experiment”, Tom Robinson recalls.
-We are called to be no less daring at this time, nearly sixty years on.
+We are called to be no less daring at this time, sixty years on.